Loic-1/Glossaire-DWWM/Exo_Glossaire_MMU_V1.0.md

 8. Which of the following is a characteristic of NoSQL databases ?
    a.
 Strict schema enforcement
    b.
 Support for complex transactions
    c.
-Scalability and flexible data models
+Scalability and flexible data models X